 He suddenly felt like a child being taught a lesson.
-So, with some care, he organised his thoughts.
-He locked away his darkest secrets—his deepest shame—in a place where the old woman's eyes could not follow.
-And then he concentrated solely on the matter at hand, the answers he sought from her.
+So, with some care, he organised his thoughts, locking away his darkest secrets, his deepest shame, in a place where the old woman's mind could not follow, and concentrated solely on the matter at hand.

-"I need to know how you healed me."
-He absently fingered the black hood in his hand.
+"I need to know how you healed me," he said.
 "Or if you even did."

 "Depends on your definition of healing."
-When he gave her a pointed look, Kala raised an eyebrow but continued, "I discovered how Yin and Yang were able to reach you—in your dreams."
+When he gave her a pointed look, the old woman raised an eyebrow but continued, "I discovered how Yin and Yang were able to reach you—in your dreams."

 "They were sending you impulses in your sleep, imprinting a behaviour onto your subconscious."